 This is easier said than done.
 It means working hard to build solutions that are globally trained and validated, built on a large volume and variety of data, and embedded into diverse clinical workflows.
 It’s the challenge of meeting our customers’ expectations on this benefit that keeps us up at night.

-JD: Are there any stories you can share about how your algorithm(s) drove measurable patient care outcomes?
+JD: Are there any stories you can share about how your AI model(s) drove measurable patient care outcomes?

 CS: One of our customers is the Philippine Business for Social Progress, a local screening agency and the first adopter of artificial intelligence algorithms for tuberculosis detection in the Philippines.
 Working with their team, we built a custom, end-to-end TB workflow and patient registration software that helps health workers immediately refer potential TB suspects for confirmatory tests.
 Our solution is deployed in multiple mobile vans that move across different pockets of Manila and have been in use for >6 months.
 Prior to using qXR, the time to complete a patient diagnosis was >2 weeks.
 We have reduced that time to <1 day (from screening to x-ray to lab tests).
 We have identified 25% more TB cases than the original workflow and have screened 30,000+ individuals using our AI solution.